HGX-Team/data/emails/enron/README.md

 We use two email hypergraphs, email-enron and email-eu.
 The Email-enron dataset is provided by Chodrow and Mellor (2020).
 We consider each email as a single hyperarc.
 Specifcally, the head set is composed of the receiver(s) and cc-ed user(s), and the tail set is composed of the sender.
-The Email-eu dataset is from SNAP (Leskovec and Krevl 2014).
 The original dataset is a dynamic graph where each temporal edge from a node u to a node v at time t indicates that u sent an email to v at time t.
 The edges with the same source node and timestamp are replaced by a hyperarc, where the tail set consists only of the source node and the head set is the